 The new car dealers usually sell their used cars with a limited warranty and have the facilities to repair the cars they sell.
-They also generally sell these cars for more than the Blue Book price.

 Used Car Dealer

 Used Car Dealers get their cars from the New Car Dealers.
 These cars are older models that the New Car Dealer got as a trade-in and would not be able to sell.
 This type of dealer usually does not sell cars with any type of warranty and does not offer any type of repair services.